Chocolate center of the universe

-On a trip to Paris, May 2009, Ronnie & I did some “chocolate research.”
+On a trip to Paris, May 2009, Cacaopod & I did some “chocolate research.”
 Paris is truly mecca for chocolate lovers, and a glimpse of what the SFBA could be if we are lucky and our own chocolate culture continues to grow.

 Here are a few of the unique chocolates we found in the center of the chocolate-making universe: